 How to approach interview questions at Deutsche Bank

 Deutsche Bank typically holds two interviews, both focusing on the key competencies required by the bank, to ensure you are a good fit for the graduate role or internship to which you have applied.
-Below we provide some example or previous interview questions, based on what past candidates have reported and what we have gleaned from our knowledge of the bank.
+Below we provide some examples of possible interview questions, based on what past candidates have reported and what we have gleaned from our knowledge of the bank.

 There's no guarantee that the bank will ask the questions below, but you can use them as a starting point to prepare for your interviews.
 It's also advisable that you think about other questions that you could be asked (about your skills, CV and understanding of the job role and industry) and how best to answer them.

 Deutsche Bank example question: Why do you want to work for Deutsche Bank?

 How to answer: One possible approach here is to mention something that differentiates Deutsche Bank from its competitors and is relevant to the job that you’ll be doing.
 Why, for example, does working on the trading floor at Deutsche Bank differ from working on the trading floor at one of its competitors?

 Potential follow-up question: Why do you want to work in this division?

 How to answer: Deutsche Bank’s interviewers have also been known to ask, ‘Tell me about a time when you failed’.
 Let’s deal with that first as there is some overlap between that and the question above.
 Your approach should include what you learned or what you would do differently given the chance.
 Failure is expected – you can learn a lot from having done something incorrectly the first time.

 Show that the failure helped you to develop; focus on the skills you’ve improved since that time.
 For example, if you failed to complete a project before the deadline, how have you improved your time management skills since then?